Fundraising for your startup? We’ve got you covered at TechCrunch Disrupt 2021 – TechCrunch

 Investors may be chasing after the hottest deals, but for founders selling their startup’s vision, it’s never been more important to communicate it in the clearest way possible.
 Our panelists of pitch deck experts — Lightspeed Venture Partners’ Mercedes Bent, Pear VC’s Mar Hershenson and Techstars’ Saba Karim — dig into what’s essential, what’s unnecessary and what could just make all the difference in your next deck.

-TechCrunch Disrupt 2021 takes place on September 21-23.
+TechCrunch Disrupt 2021 takes place September 21-23.
 Buy your pass today and take advantage of these fundraising sessions and expert advice — so you can find the money to make your world go around.

 Is your company interested in sponsoring or exhibiting at Disrupt 2021?
 Contact our sponsorship sales team by filling out this form.